 - It’s a large thermometer with wide graduations that can read quite easily

 “I’ve used a bunch of thermometers, both digital and analog for making candy at Christmas and have to say that this one is one of the best.
-All the recipes I’ve tried with it have turned out really well and it seems durable enough.”
+All the recipes I’ve tried with it have turned out really well and it seems durable enough.
+It doesn’t work as a meat thermometer though so be sure to pick one of those as well.”

 “Works well and is a nice alternative to glass because it’s a lot more durable.
 It’s long enough for the pot I use to make candy and seems accurate.
 Just wish it was a bit smaller and easier to work with but that’s my fault for not paying attention when I was ordering it!”